Assisted Sales: What are They and Do They Work? 2023

 Other Ways to Sell Your House Fast

-If you do not feel that any of the above options will work for you, you won’t necessarily have to fall back on the standard estate agent sales method.
+If you don't feel that any of the above options will work for you, you won’t necessarily have to fall back on the standard estate agent sales method.
 Here are some alternatives.

 Auction

-You might decide to put your property up for auction - which may be done either online or in-person via an auction house.
+You might decide to put your property up for auction, which can be done either online or in-person via an auction house.

 When you opt for this method, you will arrange to list your house with an auctioneer of your choice.
 You will then need to instruct a solicitor to create a “legal pack” detailing all relevant information relating to the property.